By Ashley Le, JMC '19

 1. Refugees in France, in Europe, and around the world.

 When hopelessness was just starting to crawl its way into me, I was reminded that changes are possible when you believe.
-After Jeff's presentation, Lamis Aljasem, a CECI Scholar from the American University of Paris, shared with us her journey of courage, determination, and faith as a Syrian refugee.
+After Jeff's presentation, Lamis Aljasem, a CECI Scholar from the American University of Paris, shared with us her journey of courage, determination, and faith.
 Lamis could have given in to the violence in Syria, but she instead chose to thrive, to be better, and to one day make a difference in the lives of her loved ones.

 Jeff and Lamis both shared with me how the world is constantly changing, and empowered me to be a part of the movement that spreads hope.